metadatacenter/cedar-docker-deploy/README.md

 This guide describes the steps for installing CEDAR using Docker.
 The guide makes several simplifying assumptions:
 (1) The domain name of the system will be ``metadatacenter.orgx``;
-(2) The related files will be stored in a directory named ``cedar-docker-home`` in the user's home folder;
-and (3) The user does not want to change the default passwords.
+and (2) The user does not want to change the default passwords.
 If these assumptions are not acceptable, one should refer to the full version of this install guide.

 This guide was prepared and tested on macOS Sierra (v10.12.5).